dry5kulll/OverTheWire/Bandit/README.md

 ## Solution 💡
 ### Level 0
 - Description:
-     - Use the cat command to display the contents of the readme file & grab the password for the net level.
+     - There is is `readme` in the home directory which contains the password for the next level, use the cat command to display its contents.
 - Commands:
      - `cat readme`

 ### Level 1
 - Description:
-     -  Here, ./- refers to the filename -.
-Use the cat command to read the contents of this file & find the password for Level 2.
+     - There is a file in the home directory that has a name `-`.
+Use the cat command as shown below to read the contents of this file & find the password for the next level.
 - Commands:
      - `cat ./-`

 ### Level 2
-* `cat ./spaces\ in\ this\ filename` or `cat "spaces in this filename"`
+- Description:
-* Explanation: This level involves a filename with spaces.
+     - This level involves a filename with spaces.
 Use either of the provided commands to display the contents of the file & obtain the password for Level 3.
+- Commands:
+     - `cat ./spaces\ in\ this\ filename` or `cat "spaces in this filename"`

 ### Level 3
-* `ls -la inhere/`
-* `cat inhere/.hidden`
+- Description:
-* Explanation: The filename starts with a dot therefore it is hidden.
-To list the file use the -a option in the ls command.
+     - There is directory named `inhere` which contains a hiden file as its name starts with a dot.
+To list all the files including hidden files in a dirctory use the -a option in the ls command.
 Read the content of the file by cat command & get the password for the next level.
+- Commands:
+     - `ls -la inhere/`
+     - `cat inhere/.hidden`

 ### Level 4
-lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
-* `file ./inhere/`
-* `cat ./inhere/-file07`
+- Description:
-* Explanation: There are multiple files, therefore use the file command to check the file type of each files in the directory.
-Read the content of the file whose file type is ASCII Text & get the password for the next level.
+     - There are multiple files in the `inhere` directory.
+Use the file command on each of those files & get their file types.
+Read the content of the file whose file type is `ASCII Test` & get the password of the next level.
+- Commands:
+     - `file ./inhere/`
+     - `cat ./inhere/-file07`

 ### Level 5
+- Description:
+     - This
+- Commands:
+     - `cat

 * `find . -type f -size 1033c`
 * Explanation: As per the given description, the file size is 1033 bytes, thus use the find command to find all the files whose size is 1033 bytes & get the password for the next level.

 ### Level 6
+- Description:
+     - This
+- Commands:
+     - `cat

 * `find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null `
 * Explanation: As per the given description, use the find command with different flag to find the file & get the password for the next level.

 ### Level 7
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat data.txt | grep millionth`
 * Explanation: Use the grep command to extract the line that contains the word "millionth" & get the password for the next level.

 ### Level 8
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat data.txt | sort | uniq -c`
 * Explanation: Sort the file & list the number of occurances of each line using the uniq command.
 The line which has 1 written before it occurs only once in the file & that is the password for the next level.

 ### Level 9
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat data.txt | strings`
 * Explanation: Using strings extract the readable characters from the file & get the password for the next level.

 ### Level 10
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat data.txt  | base64 -d`
 * Explanation: Decode the contents of the file using Base64 & get the password for the next level.

 ### Level 11
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'`
 * Explanation: Decode the contents of the file by performing a ROT-13 operation on its content, uisng the tr command & get the password for the next level.

 ### Level 12
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat ~/data.txt | xxd -r > data`
 * Explanation: The file is hexdump so to reverse the hexdump use the xxd command with r flag & save the contents into a new file.
 Using the file command check the type of the file.
     * It should be a compressed file.
 To decompress use different command like gzip, bzip, tar, etc commands until the file completely decompressed & you are left with an ASCII text file.
 Read the file content & get the password for the next user.
     * Note: If the decompression fails, try adding an extension to the compressed file.
 For e.g. if the file is "gzip" then add the ".gz" extension & then try to decompress.

 ### Level 13
+- Description:
+     - This
+- Commands:
+     - `cat

 * `ssh bandit14@localhost -i sshkey.private -p 2220`
 * Explanation: Use the Private Key provided to login to the next level by SSH.

 ### Level 14
+- Description:
+     - This
+- Commands:
+     - `cat

 * `cat /etc/bandit_pass/bandit14`
 * `nc 127.0.0.1 30000`
 * Explanation: Get the password for the current level by reading the "/etc/bandit_pass/bandit14" file.
 Connect to the localhost & given port 30000 via netcat & submit the password of the current level.
 If the password is correct, the password for the next level will be given.

 ### Level 15
+- Description:
+     - This
+- Commands:
+     - `cat

 * `openssl s_client -connect localhost:30001`
 * Explanation: Use the OpenSSL command to connect to localhost on the given port & submit the password for the current level.
 If the password is correct, the password for the next level will be given.

 ### Level 16
+- Description:
+     - This
+- Commands:
+     - `cat

 * `nmap localhost -p31000-32000 -v -T4`
 * `openssl s_client -connect localhost:<PORT>`
 * Explanation: Perform an nmap scan on localhost on ports between 31000 - 32000.
 It is display all the open ports between the range.
   * Use OpenSSL to connect to the port one by one, until one of them will accept the current users password & will give the SSH Private key for the next level.

 ### Level 17
+- Description:
+     - This
+- Commands:
+     - `cat

 * `diff passwords.old passwords.new`
 * Explanation: Use the diff command to find the difference between the two files & get the password for the next level.

 ### Level 18
-* ``
-* Explanation:
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 19
-* ``
-* Explanation:
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 20
-* ``
-* Explanation:
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 21
-* ``
-* Explanation:
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 22
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 23
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 24
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 25
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 26
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 27
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 28

-### Level 28
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 29
+- Description:
+     - This
+- Commands:
+     - `cat

+### Level 29
+- Description:
+     - This
+- Commands:
+     - `cat

 ### Level 30
+- Description:
+     - This
+- Commands:
+     - `cat

+### Level 31
+- Description:
+     - This
+- Commands:
+     - `cat

+### Level 32
+- Description:
+     - This
+- Commands:
+     - `cat

+### Level 33
+- Description:
+     - This
+- Commands:
+     - `cat